heygrady/redux-selectors/docs/api/withArgs.md

 # `withArgs(selectorCreator)`

 This is a convenience method for creating configurable curried selectors.
-This is most useful for creating a configurable selector library.
+Configurable selectors can accept arguments that affect the return value.
+For example, imagine a generic selector that can return an object based on an ID.

+In order to smooth over some of the pain of creating curried selectors, redux-selectors provides `withArgs`.
+It is a memoized wrapper that allows you to provide a selector creator function that accepts arguments and returns a selector.
+Under the hood, `withArgs` simply memoizes the selectors the provided `selectorCreator` returns for the given `args`.

 If you are a current user of reselect you may have come across cases where you wanted to pass additional arguments to your selector.
 By design, [reselect discourages curried selectors](https://github.com/reactjs/reselect#q-how-do-i-create-a-selector-that-takes-an-argument) in favor of using either `state` or `props` to configure selectors &mdash; removing the need to create curried selectors in the first place.
-The redux manual refers to [re-reselect](https://github.com/toomuchdesign/re-reselect) to solve the issue in a similar manner, without needing curried selectors.
+The reselect manual refers to [re-reselect](https://github.com/toomuchdesign/re-reselect) to solve the issue in a similar manner, without needing curried selectors.

-In order to smooth over some of the pain of creating curried selectors, redux-selectors provides `withArgs`.
-It is memoized wrapper that allows you to provide a selector creator function that accepts arguments and returns a selector.

 ## Basic Usage